maelh/hxd-plugin-framework/README.md

 ### Non-OO interface: plain Delphi / plain C

-There is a basic procedural API, that works in plain Delphi and C, and can be found in DataInspectorPluginInterface.pas and DataInspectorPluginInterface.h, respectively.
+There is a basic procedural API, that works in plain Delphi and C, and can be found in DataInspectorPluginInterface.inc and DataInspectorPluginInterface.h, respectively.
-It defines the necessary types and function pointers.
-Additional types are defined in DataInspectorShared.pas/.h.
-The only function that needs to be exported from the DLL is called GetDataTypeConverterClassIDs (the correct function prototype being defined by TGetDataTypeConverterClassIDs).
+DataInspectorPluginInterface.inc/.h declares all the functions that need to be exported.
+Additional types are declared in DataInspectorShared.pas/.h.

 Memory management is simple: the plugin DLL manages its own memory and HxD does so with its own, as well.
 Therefore, there is no need to use a shared/central